What is Belrapzo and how is it used?

 Advise patients that BELRAPZO may cause tiredness and to avoid driving any vehicle or operating any dangerous tools or machinery if they experience this side effect. [see ADVERSE REACTIONS]

 Advise patients that BELRAPZO may cause diarrhea.
 Patients should report diarrhea to the physician so that symptomatic treatment may be provided. [see ADVERSE REACTIONS]

 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
 Advise females to inform their healthcare provider of a known or suspected pregnancy [see WARNINGS AND PRECAUTIONS, Use In Specific Populations, and Nonclinical Toxicology].
-Advise female patients of reproductive potential to use effective contraception during treatment with BELRAPZO and for 6 months after the final dose [see Use In Specific Populations].
-Advise males with female partners of reproductive potential to use effective contraception during treatment with BELRAPZO and for 3 months after the final dose [see Use In Specific Populations, and Nonclinical Toxicology].
+Advise female patients of reproductive potential to use effective contraception during treatment with BELRAPZO and for 6 months after the last dose [see Use In Specific Populations].
+Advise males with female partners of reproductive potential to use effective contraception during treatment with BELRAPZO and for 3 months after the last dose [see Use In Specific Populations, and Nonclinical Toxicology].

 Advise males of reproductive potential that BELRAPZO may impair fertility [see Use In Specific Populations].

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.